walkero-gr/dde4aros/README.md

     ```bash
     make -j 2 bootiso-quick
     ```
-7. To get out the docker container just type `exit` and press enter.
+1. To get out the docker container just type `exit` and press enter.
-8. When you exit the container is deleted, but NOT your code, as they remain in the host machine.
+1. When you exit the container is deleted, but NOT your code, as they remain in the host machine.
-9. To get back in, just use the docker command from step 4
+1. To get back in, just use the docker command from step 4

 ## Benefits
-The benefits of this solution for working on AROS development or your own applications:
+There are a lot of benefits of such a solution, for a development environment to work on AROS or your very own projects:
 * Small footprint of the Development Environment
 * docker images can be updated.
-The developers can use the `latest` TAG to get always the latest version, or specific version TAG, to stick on a specific version
+The developers can use the `latest` TAG to get the latest version, or specific version TAG, to stick on a specific version
 * The codes are shared between the host computer and the docker container
 * Use any tools you like for development on the host computer (Version Control Systems, IDE etc.)
 * Development Environment isolation